Jana loves researching and sharing facts about the natural world, science, and history.

 1. The Loch Ness Eel

 But an eel?
-There's a chance.
-At least, that's the conclusion of a 2019 study that involved an international effort to take DNA samples from the loch.
+As bizarre as that sounds, there might be a chance.
+At least, that's the conclusion of a 2019 study that involved an international effort to take DNA samples from Loch Ness.
 Here's what they found.

 - 3 types of amphibians

 - No DNA from plesiosaurs or other unexplained biological hosts (Oh darn...)

 The possibility that the Loch Ness monster might be a giant eel was considered as far back as 1933.
 The locals already knew that the Loch teemed with eels and the DNA tests proved it.
 Indeed, some of the eels are unusually large.
 However, the largest species was identified as the European eel; these creatures aren't big enough to account for Nessie's size.
 Not unless the vast size of the Loch allows them to grow bigger than their normal 1.5 meters (4 feet, 11 inches).

 The scientists admitted that DNA degrades quickly and that they could have missed the full spectrum of creatures living in the Loch.
 What does that mean?
 There's hope, monster fans.
 Nessie, the plesiosaur-thingy, might still be out there.

 2. Seals Snort Them

 A few years ago, scientist Charles Littnan received an email.
 It set him on a brave quest that never came to a satisfying close, unlike the movies.
 Littnan, fellow scholars and veterinarians are still dumbstruck about why seals snort eels.

 Every now and again, a seal would be found with an eel stuck up its nose.
 This always happened on a remote northwestern Hawaiian island.
 The species was always a juvenile Hawaiian monk seal.
 All the eels were also very long and very dead.
 None of the seals appeared stressed about their hood ornaments, either.